ChannelizeIO/Channelize-Whiteboard-SDK/README.md

    2. Locally run the Web demo
       npm run dev

-   3. to build the project
+   3. To build the project
       npm run build
    ```